 Did you know…

-One in five children live under the limitations of family poverty.
+One in five children in Edmonton live under the limitations of family poverty.
 (Edmonton Social Planning Council)

 Approximately 25% of Edmonton Public School students are immigrants and refugees who are learning English as a second language.
 Many of these students have experienced trauma, have had limited or inconsistent access to schooling and who often have parents who earn significantly lower incomes.

 29% of Alberta’s children arrive at Kindergarten without the strong foundation they need to be successful.
 (Calgary Reads (An Early Literacy Initiative) Society)

 90% of children who have trouble reading in Grade 1 will still have trouble by Grade 4.
 This increases the risk of students dropping out of high school.
 (Calgary Foundation, Vital Signs Report, 2014)